AnalyticalGraphicsInc/gltf-vscode/CONTRIBUTING.md

 4. In the top of the Console tab of DevTools, click the pull-down and change `top` to `active-frame (index.html)`.

 Now you can debug the HTML preview in the sandboxed iframe.

-## Code of Conduct

-To ensure an inclusive community, contributors and users in the Cesium community should follow the [code of conduct](./CODE_OF_CONDUCT.md).